CarloTosoni99/SPM_project/README.md

 5. float __tol__ : tolerance for convergence, if __tol__ = 0.0  the program will compute at each iteration the stopping criterion without ever reaching convergence.
 This parameter will not be considered by the program if __ch_conv__ = 0.
 6. int __nw__ : parallel degree of the program.
 7. int __csize__: chunks' dimension, it indicates how many iterations a subtask consists of.
+8. int __stats__ : if it's equal to 1 the programm will print some stats about the program execution (i.e. lowest total execution time among all threads, highest total execution time among all the threads, average execution time of the threads, lowest total waiting time among all the threads, highest total waiting time among all the threads, average waiting time of the threads, average ratio execution time/(execution time + waiting time) of the threads, total time needed to refill the queue by the main thread), if it's equal to 0 it will not.

 ---